'Jailhouse lawyer' Arthur Taylor ponders life on parole, move to Dunedin and studying law

-One of New Zealand's most high-profile prisoners says he is confident he will transition back into the community and wants to gain a law degree after being granted parole.
+One of New Zealand's most high-profile prisoners says he is confident he will transition back into the community and wants to gain a law degree after being released.

 Arthur William Taylor was granted parole last Thursday after being denied 19 times prior.

-Today, the Parole Board released its written decision for the 62-year-old, who was due to remain in prison until 2022.
+Today, the Parole Board released its written decision for the 62-year-old, whose end of sentence release date was not until 2022.

 Taylor was serving 17 and a half years for charges of explosives, firearms, kidnapping and conspiracy to supply methamphetamine, among other crimes.